PialGhosh2233/Liver_Cirrhosis_Prediction_using_Machine_Learning/README.md

 #### Contribution

 Contributions are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

-#### License

-Distributed under the MIT License.
-See `LICENSE` for more information.

----

-This README template provides a concise overview of the project, key steps involved in the analysis, instructions for setup and usage, and guidelines for contributing, which are typical components of a well-documented GitHub repository.